dcernst/dcernst.github.io/teaching/mat441s19/journal.md

 ## Week 1 ##

 <ul class="fa-ul">
-  <li><i class="fa-li far fa-calendar-check"></i><b>Monday, January 14:</b> Frist day!
+  <li><i class="fa-li far fa-calendar-check"></i><b>Monday, January 14:</b> First day!
 The first few minutes of class were devoted to me attempting to learn names.
 I think I got them all!
 Next, we did a very quick tour of BbLearn and the course website.
-The remainder of the class meeting was devoted to discussing isomorphisms as they occur in mutliple mathematical contexts.
+The remainder of the class meeting was devoted to discussing isomorphisms as they occur in multiple mathematical contexts.
 We concluded with an example of a continuous bijection whose inverse is not continuous.</li>
-  <li><i class="fa-li far fa-calendar-check"></i><b>Wednesday, January 16:</b> Coming soon.</li>
+  <li><i class="fa-li far fa-calendar-check"></i><b>Wednesday, January 16:</b> After answering a few quick questions about the syllabus, we jumped into student presentations.
+We had AS, FA, JH, WC, and SM present Theorem 2.2, Exercise 2.3, visual for Exercise 2.3, Theorem 2.6, and Theorem 2.7, respectively.
+We ran out of time for Theorem 2.8 and we will address that one at the beginning of class on Friday.
+Great first day of student presentations!</li>
   <li><i class="fa-li far fa-calendar-check"></i><b>Friday, January 18:</b> Coming soon.</li>
 </ul>